louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 ### American Urogynecologic Society best-practice statement: recurrent urinary tract infection in adult women [^d7a684c7].
 Female Pelvic Medicine & Reconstructive Surgery (2018).
 Medium credibility.

-Recurrent urinary tract infection—coding and documentation: Women who meet the criteria for rUTI should have this diagnosis added to their problem list to help alert other providers and ensure best practices, and the International Classification of Disease, 10th Revision, Clinical Modification (ICD-10-CM) is important for correct classification; the ICD-10 code of “positive urine culture” can be used instead of UTI or asymptomatic bacteriuria when a urine culture is positive but the clinical criteria are not met for a UTI.
+Recurrent urinary tract infection — coding and documentation: Women who meet the criteria for rUTI should have this diagnosis added to their problem list to help alert other providers and ensure best practices, and the International Classification of Disease, 10th Revision, Clinical Modification (ICD-10-CM) is important for correct classification; the ICD-10 code of "positive urine culture" can be used instead of UTI or asymptomatic bacteriuria when a urine culture is positive but the clinical criteria are not met for a UTI.

 ---

 ### Pediatric application of coding and valuation systems [^d495525c].
 Pediatrics (2019).
 High credibility.

-ICD-10-CM impact on payment—Pediatricians “should use the specificity of the ICD-10-CM to accurately reflect the child’s conditions and complexity,” and when “sufficient clinical information is not known or available about a particular health condition, the payer should recognize that the clinician can appropriately report an unspecified code without the claim being summarily denied solely on the basis of specificity.”
-Furthermore, payers “should not use ICD-10-CM specificity to deny payment to appropriately trained pediatricians performing those specialized services within their scope of practice.”
-New payment models “incorporate elaborate risk-adjustment algorithms based on diagnostic completeness,” and such risk-based models “must appropriately represent the risk contributed by children with special health care needs.”
-To support diagnostic comprehensiveness, “claim-form formatting should be expanded (such as doubling to 8) to accommodate more than 4 diagnoses per line-item service,” exceeding “the current line-item limitation for the version 5010 CMS 837P electronic and 1500 paper claim forms.”
+ICD-10-CM impact on payment — Pediatricians "should use the specificity of the ICD-10-CM to accurately reflect the child's conditions and complexity," and when "sufficient clinical information is not known or available about a particular health condition, the payer should recognize that the clinician can appropriately report an unspecified code without the claim being summarily denied solely on the basis of specificity."
+Furthermore, payers "should not use ICD-10-CM specificity to deny payment to appropriately trained pediatricians performing those specialized services within their scope of practice."
+New payment models "incorporate elaborate risk-adjustment algorithms based on diagnostic completeness," and such risk-based models "must appropriately represent the risk contributed by children with special health care needs."
+To support diagnostic comprehensiveness, "claim-form formatting should be expanded (such as doubling to 8) to accommodate more than 4 diagnoses per line-item service," exceeding "the current line-item limitation for the version 5010 CMS 837P electronic and 1500 paper claim forms."

 ---

 ### Occult primary, version 3.2014 [^299b9b41].
 Journal of the National Comprehensive Cancer Network (2014).
 Medium credibility.

-Occult primary recommendations—“All recommendations are category 2A unless otherwise indicated.”
+Occult primary recommendations — "All recommendations are category 2A unless otherwise indicated."

 ---